Ryzhara/pygvas/docs/field_path_property.md

-# Field Path Property Binary Format
+# Field Path PropertyFactory Binary Format

 ## Overview
 Field path properties in GVAS files store references to object fields or properties in the game's object hierarchy.
 The format includes a list of path elements that describe how to navigate to a specific field, along with the resolved owner of the field.